-- Measurements of oxygen levels in your child’s blood can be taken using a skin probe attached to your child’s finger, ear lobe or toe.
+- Measurements of oxygen levels in your child’s blood.
+This test, called pulse oximetry, involves having a small light sensor taped, usually, to a fingertip or toe.
 It isn’t painful for them.

-- Breathing tests (infant pulmonary function test or infant PFT) may be used to test how your child’s lungs work.
-If your child is older they may be given a lung function test in a box called a plethysmograph.
-This is a box about the size of a phone box that your child will sit in.
-They will be asked to breathe out into a mouthpiece and then breathe in.
+Older children may be given a lung volume test.
+Children aged six can usually manage this successfully, and some can do it before they are six.
+The test involves sitting in a box about the size of a phone box.
+Your child will be asked to breathe out into a mouthpiece and then breathe in.
 The machine measures the amount of air your child’s lungs can hold.

 - Looking inside your child’s lungs.
 If other tests have not helped the doctor make a diagnosis, they may want to look inside your child’s lungs and possibly remove some cells or tissue for testing.

 Find out more about diagnosing chILD from the Child Lung Foundation.

 The best treatment for your child can depend on what condition they have.
 They will be cared for by a range of different health care professionals.
 These may include respiratory consultants, radiologists, physiotherapists, dieticians and nurse specialists.
 More research is still needed to find treatments for different chILD conditions.